 All set to mount.

-I use 3/4" Dick Blick's artist stretcher bars for mounting.
-These bars seem a good quality and I've used them for a number of years.
+I use 3/4" Dick Blick's or Fredrix artist stretcher bars for mounting.
+These bars are a good quality and I've used them for a number of years.

 After I assemble the bars, tap corners dull, I'm ready to mount.
 I stretch the piece by centering and stapling with a staple gun and J21 size staples.